ZufengW/100-days-of-code/log.md

 **Thoughts:** I skipped the last two days due to being busy with assignments...
 This unit is quite simple, but I'll finish it soon and move to the next.

+### Day 93: 23 September

+**Today's Progress**: C# Unity Developer: Finished unit 2 (number wizard).
+Started unit 3 (text adventure 101)

+**Thoughts:** The part about debugging was nice.
+It mentioned rubber duck debugging, assumptions, minimum viable test case and the scientific method.
+It reminded me of how I tried fixing a problem last Sunday.

 <!---
 Is this